VirtusLab/scala-cli/website/docs/commands/run.md

 ### JAR

-`scala-cli` lets you run JAR files just like any other input.
+Scala CLI lets you run JAR files just like any other input.

 ```bash ignore
 scala-cli Hello.jar